Astoria, Queens: 2010 census

-The entirety of Queens Community District 1, which includes Astoria and parts of Long Island City, is bounded to the east approximately by the Brooklyn-Queens Expressway and 81st Street, and to the south approximately by Queens Plaza and Northern Boulevard.
-It had 199,969 residents according to NYC Health's 2018 Community Health Profile, with an average life expectancy of 83.4 years.
+The entirety of Queens Community District 1, which includes Astoria and parts of Long Island City, had 199,969 residents according to NYC Health's 2018 Community Health Profile, with an average life expectancy of 83.4 years.
 This is higher than the median life expectancy of 81.2 for all New York City neighborhoods.
 Most inhabitants are middle-aged adults and youth: 16% are between the ages of 0–17, 41% between 25 and 44, and 22% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 10% and 12% respectively.

-As of 2018, the median household income in Community District 1 was $67,444.
+As of 2024, the median household income in Community District 1 was $93,460.
 In 2018, an estimated 18% of Astoria residents lived in poverty, compared to 19% in all of Queens and 20% in all of New York City.
 Around 8% of residents were unemployed, compared to 8% in Queens and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 47% in Astoria, slightly lower than the boroughwide and citywide rates of 53% and 51% respectively.
 Based on this calculation, as of 2018, Community District 1 is considered to be gentrifying: according to the Community Health Profile, the district was low-income in 1990 and has seen above-median rent growth up to 2010.

 Ethnic groups

 Early populations

 Astoria was first settled by the Dutch, English, and Germans in the 17th century.
 Many Irish settled in the area during the waves of Irish immigration into New York City during the 19th and early 20th centuries.

-Italians were the next significant immigrants in Astoria, and numerous Italian restaurants, delis, bakeries, and pizza shops are found throughout Astoria, particularly in the Ditmars Boulevard area.
+During the late nineteenth century German Americans became a significant presence.
+Following World War I, Italians were the next significant immigrant group in Astoria, and numerous Italian delis, bakeries, and pizza shops are still found throughout Astoria, particularly in the Ditmars Boulevard area.

 Jews were also a significant ethnic and religious group.
 The Astoria Center of Israel, which is listed on the National Register of Historic Places, was built in 1925 after outgrowing the former Congregation Mishkan Israel, which was built in 1904.